teechunying/project_squirrel/README.md

 # Exporting Data
 To import data into a CSV file, execute the following line of code:

-In this example, export.csv is the file name we want to export the data into.
+In this example, <b>export.csv</b> is the file name we want to export the data into.

 ```sh
 # on Bash command line